MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.Description.md

 ## Example

-This example sets the description for page two of the active Web publication.
+This example sets the description for page two of the active web publication.

 ```vb